Peony Garden at the Arb - Photo of pink and white peonies at University of Michigan's Nichols Aboretum

 Visiting the Peony Garden at University of Michigan’s Nichols Arboretum has been an Ann Arbor spring tradition for nearly 100 years.
 The Arb Peony Garden was on my to-do list for several years before finally visiting in 2019.
 We’ve visited a few more times since then.

-May 7 – The first bloom is out!
-Still expect peak bloom to be a few weeks out.
+May 4 – The first bloom is open!
+Still a few weeks away from peak

 About the Peony Garden